College Career Pathways

 CCP courses taught by high school instructors are as rigorous as the TRCC on-campus counterpart.
 TRCC and each high school collaborate to ensure the content, assignments, and assessments of CCP courses is the same as courses offered on the TRCC campus.

-When enrolled in a CCP course, you become a TRCC student and you are responsible for all the policies that effect students enrolled at TRCC.
+When enrolled in a CCP course, you become a TRCC student and you are responsible for all the policies that affect students enrolled at TRCC.
 Please review the Student Handbook.

 The CCP program allows credits you earn in high school to be applied toward your college education.
 These college credits can be applied toward a program of study at Three Rivers Community College OR another college or university.